-The effect of the discounts on the part B of the TAC is evident: for all the RUs in the sample the access charge (i.e. the sum of the A and B components) stands at a percentage value of less than 10% of the production cost.
+The effect of the discounts on the part B of the TAC is evident from Figure 10 showing that in 2021 for all the RUs in the sample the access charge (i.e. the sum of the A and B components) stands at a percentage value of less than 10% of the production cost.